-Phil 101-Introduction to Philosophy: Morals and Society (3)

-PreReq: Eng 21 or ESL 21 or Eng 22 or (ESL 22G and ESL 22W) or placement in Eng 100 or placement in Eng 102
+Phil 101-Introduction to Philosophy: Morals and Society (3) PreReq: Eng 21 or ESL 21 or Eng 22 or (ESL 22G and ESL 22W) or placement in Eng 100 or placement in Eng 100E or placement in Eng 102

 Examination of social and individual values, obligations, rights, and responsibilities.
 Application of classical ethical theories to contemporary moral issues.
 (3 lec hrs.)